florale/emia-24h-affect-wm/README.md

 as published in Scientific Reports (https://doi.org/10.1038/s41598-025-99266-4).

 Please see
-`.R` files for analysis code, and `sleep-affect-supp.html` file for the supplementary results.
+`.R` files for analysis code, `emia-24h-affect-wm-full.html` file for full results, and `emia-24h-affect-wm-sen.html` file for sensitivity results.